conda-forge/staged-recipes/README.md

 maintainers, you can ping @conda-forge/staged-recipes to request action.
 You do not need to wait any specific amount of time once the recipe is ready to go.

-Due to GitHub limitations first time contributors to conda-forge are unable to ping these teams.
+Due to GitHub limitations, first time contributors to conda-forge are unable to ping these teams.
 You can [ping the team](https://conda-forge.org/docs/maintainer/infrastructure.html#conda-forge-admin-please-ping-team) using a special command in a comment on the PR to get the attention of the `staged-recipes` team.